esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/01-intro-typescript.md

 Javy runs JavaScript in a sandboxed WebAssembly environment with certain constraints:

-- **WASI environment only**: Access limited to stdin/stdout/stderr and explicitly provided host capabilities
+- **WASI environment only**: Access limited to stdin/stdout/stderr and explicitly provided host capabilities.
-- **No Node.js APIs**: Standard Node.js modules like `fs`, `http`, or `crypto` aren't available
+- **No Node.js APIs**: Standard Node.js modules like `fs`, `http`, or `crypto` aren't available.
-- **Limited standard library**: Only core JavaScript features and explicitly enabled APIs are accessible
+- **Limited standard library**: Only core JavaScript features and explicitly enabled APIs are accessible.
-- **Single-threaded execution**: No support for Web Workers or multi-threading
+- **Single-threaded execution**: No support for Web Workers or multi-threading.
-- **STDOUT restrictions**: Writing to STDOUT will break your policy - use STDERR for logging instead
+- **STDOUT restrictions**: Writing to STDOUT breaks policies - use STDERR for logging instead.

 Despite these limitations, Javy provides sufficient capabilities for writing effective Kubewarden validation policies through the hosts capabilities system.